wolf1128/03-office-queue/assets/mockups/Documents/FE-Doc-Sprint0.md

 - `ticket` (in `ticket.tsx`): The component displays the details of a ticket, including its ID, estimated waiting time, and the type of service it was issued for.

+- `NextCustomer` (in `NextCustomer.tsx`): The component manages the display and progression of customer service tickets at a service counter.
+When an officer clicks the button, the system updates the display with the next customer's ticket details, the service they're getting, and the estimated time.

 ## Styling
 This section describes the visual design of the frontend, including the layout, color scheme, typography, and other design elements.
 ### home